omgimanerd/omgimanerd.github.io/README.md

 link back here or credit me as its source.

 ## Branches
-  - apple - The oldest version, contains the JavaScript prototypes of my Android apps
+  - 1.0.0 - The oldest version, contains the JavaScript prototypes of my Android apps
-  - pineapple - The second version, contains the futuristic themed build
+  - 2.0.0 - The second version, contains the futuristic themed build
-  - starfruit - The latest version, with the terminal emulator
+  - 3.0.0 - The latest version, with the terminal emulator and scripts, hosted instead of static

 ## License
 Copyright &copy; Alvin Lin 2016